zdenecek/mff_stuff/NTIN066_data_structures_1/09-find_duplicates/task.md

 You can use full standard library of Python and C++ in this assignment, including data structure implementations (also, `bytearray` might come handy).
 Your solution must also work on other input data of the same size with similar number of duplicates.
-Hence solutions depending on the fact that each string is uniquely determined by some its substring or similar properties of the input will not be accepted.
+Hence, solutions depending on the fact that each string is uniquely determined by some its substring or similar properties of the input will not be accepted.